jmsvaz/almagesto/ideas.md

 	SolarSystemCatalog:= TVSOP.Create; // use the VSOP for planets StarCatalog:= TFK5.Create('/path/to/data/files');  // use the FK5 star catalog

-	Observer:= TEarth.Create(SolarSystemCatalog);  // we make the observation at the Earth
+	Observer:= TTopocentricObserver.Create(SolarSystemCatalog.GetBody(plEarth));  // we make the observation at the Earth

 	Observer.SetPosition(ALat,Along,AHeight,ATimeZone,ADayLightSavings);  // position of observation
 	Observer.SetLocalTime(Now);  // time of observation

-	for Body in SolarSystemCatalog do  // iterate through solar system bodies begin
+	for Body in SolarSystemCatalog.Bodies do  // iterate through solar system bodies begin
 	    View:= Observer.Observ(Body);  // make the observation and get a view of the body at the observer coordinate system drawBody(View.RADecR);   // call a function to draw the planet on the screen